jonathan9879/final-project/README.md

 The dataset comes from the oficial "La Caixa" website.
 When a user is in it's personal account, he/she can download immediatly a certain amount of transactions in XML format.
 This is what has been done for this project.
 After downloading the dataset, which amounts for a total of 720 entries ranging from 26/07/2017 to 17/04/2019, it was converted to csv using Excel.

+The data was cleaned.
+Tasks included are: removing attributes that were considered "not useful", converting to better types to work with, deal with NaN values and rename to more descriptive column names.

 The attributes/columns are as follow, all imported as strings except "Oficina", "Concepto comun" and "Concepto propio":
 - Numero de cuenta
 - Oficina